Words and terms used in the world of From The Waters.

 One of the Striker profession specialties.
 With the advent of Shadows, zykyn became a Shadow specific speciality.
 Their work centres around assassinations and is given to them directly by the Officers or their suzerain regardless of the mission's source.
 Colloquially known as assassins.

-The zykyn martial art, used for getting a zykyn out of a tight spot, is passed down from teacher to cadet.
-It is not typically shown to non-zykyn.
+The zykyn martial art, which is used for getting a zykyn out of a tight spot.
+It is passed down from teacher to cadet and is not typically shown to non-zykyn.
+Invented in Aelin by Bayek.
+The name is a Striker term meaning "assassin's way".